endlos99/xdt99/doc/MANUAL.md

 The `-b` option is not limited to cartridges.
 We can also use it to create DSRs, or code we want to load dynamically into memory, e.g., by DSR opcode 5.
 We can put the binaries in an EPROM, or store them in a microcontroller or FPGA.
-As such, binary is arguably the most simple and most versatile format.
+As such, binary is arguably the simplest, and most versatile format.

 #### E/A Utility Functions